-In the same way people block spam calls and lock their doors at night, businesses should maintain strong, effective cybersecurity.
+In the same way people block spam calls and lock their doors at night, businesses should maintain robust and effective cybersecurity.
 Cybersecurity is exactly what it sounds like: keeping your IT assets and services secure.
 Think of it as putting alarm bells on your IT networks, applications, corporate data (including data in the cloud), and computing devices.

 What Is Cyber Risk?